 There are many VPN apps to choose from on your smart TV, but ProtonVPN is open source and run by the same team that developed ProtonMail.
 Not only do you know who is running the company, you can actually go in and verify the code of our apps for yourself.Get ProtonVPN for Android TV

 - Strict no-log policy and apps that are open source and audited

 - Over 50 countries to choose from for streaming

-- Fast connection speeds of up to 10 Gbps on our Plus and Visionary plans
+- Connections to 10 Gbps servers on our Plus and Visionary plans

 - A dedicated Android TV app for your smart TV

 The ProtonVPN Android TV app allows you to use your smart TV safely and to stream how you want to on it.
 This is part of our goal to enable everyone to take control of their data and access censored or blocked content.
 You can get ProtonVPN for free on Android devices include Android TV.